|Court:||United States District Court for the Northern District of California|

 All persons and entities who purchased or otherwise acquired publicly-traded Symantec common stock during the period from May 11, 2017, to August 2, 2018, inclusive (the “Class Period”), and who were damaged thereby.

-Certain persons and entities are excluded from the Class by definition (see paragraph 28 of the Settlement Notice) or may request exclusion pursuant to the instructions set forth in the Settlement Notice (see paragraphs 77-79 of the Settlement Notice).
+Certain persons and entities are excluded from the Class by definition (see paragraph 28 of the Settlement Notice) or by request.

 Please read the Settlement Notice to fully understand your rights and options.
 Copies of the Settlement Notice and Claim Form can be found in the list on the right of this page.
 You may also visit the case website, SymantecSecuritiesLitigation.com, for more information about the Settlement.